 - Constant Calling: You might have to call a few times before you’re able to secure an appointment.
 Be persistent!

-In my opinion, the pros certainly outweigh the cons.
+In my experience, the pros certainly outweigh the cons.
 Our dogs have each had two dentals done at the Humane Society and we’ve had great experiences with all four procedures.
 While it’s annoying to have to call and stay on top of things, it’s a small price to pay for saving well over $2,000.

 If you’re thinking of getting your dog a dental at the Humane Society, here are a few tips to keep in mind:

 - Use their services at least once, for something like a routine exam, so you won’t be considered a new patient when it’s time for a dental and be put at the very back of the list.